Grassmann elements and geometric algebra Λ(V)

 lines(V(2,3,4).(points(f)))

-As a result of Grassmann's exterior & interior products, the Hodge-DeRahm chain complex from cohomology theory has dimensional equivalence brought by the Grassmann-Poincare-Hodge complement duality,
+As a result of Grassmann's exterior & interior products, the Hodge-DeRahm chain complex from cohomology theory is

 \[\mathcal H^{n-p}M \cong \frac{\text{ker}(d\Omega^{n-p}M)}{\text{im}(d\Omega^{n-p+1}M)}, \qquad \dim\mathcal H^pM = \dim\frac{\text{ker}(\partial\Omega^pM)}{\text{im}(\partial\Omega^{p+1}M)}.\]